 Usability & Performance – Works brilliantly as an upright with three modes: suction only, suction and motorized brush, and boost mode with the motorised brush.
 Cleaning head works on both carpet and hard flooring.
 Impressive 60 minutes runtime.

-Value – Sitting at just under £250, this is a mid to high priced cordless hoover designed for whole home cleaning with some interesting features.
+Value – Sitting at just under £250, this is a mid to high priced cordless vacuum designed for whole home cleaning with some interesting features.

 We rated the Bosch Athlet 8.5/10 you can read our entire review here.